 The Value and Price of Camel Milk

-It’s known that camels can generate 1 gallon of milk on a daily basis, unlike cows, which can produce 8-10 gallons.
+Camels produce significantly less amounts of milk per day as opposed to cows.
 This results in camel milk being slightly more pricey and rare than cow’s milk.
 Thus, many cultures have not made the switch to primarily using camel milk in their day to day lives.

 That could all be changing soon with the widespread enthusiasm in the camel milk industry today, making camel milk spread across the globe faster than ever.